Home » Geography » Properties of Soil

 1. Soil Texture

 The proportion of sand, silt, and clay-sized particles that make up the mineral fraction of the soil (such as loam, sandy loam, or clay) is referred to as soil texture.
 Sand and silt are unimportant to the soil because they contribute nothing to the soil’s ability to restore water and nutrients.
-Clay is an active component of soil texture because of its small size and large surface area per unit mass, and it aids in the storage of water and ions.
-The texture of soil can tell you how much water it can hold, how quickly water moves through it, and how workable and fertile it is.
+Clay is important in soil because it’s small and has a large surface area, helping to store water and nutrients.
+Soil texture affects how much water it can hold, how fast water moves through it, and how easy it is to work with, as well as its fertility.

 2. Water Absorption